Discover more from Deplatformable Newsletter

 This was the output:

-In the coming newsletters, which will come out on Saturdays, I’ll be showing you how to use this new technology to write your prompts to get the best images possible.
+In the coming newsletters, which will come out on sporadically, I’ll be showing you how to use this new technology to write your prompts to get the best images possible.
 And some examples of what to try out.
 To use Midjourney, you need to have the Discord app/software on your computer.
 It is free and safe.

 Once you have your discord account, you can go to the Midjourney website and “Join the Beta“.